 Under Texas DWI law, it is possible to be arrested for DUI even if you were not driving at the time the law enforcement officer witnessed your alleged offense.
 This is due to a legal condition known as actual physical control.
-Conversely, if you were not driving at the time of the offense the lack of evidence for actual physical control can also be used as a defense.
-Contact an experienced Dallas drunk driving lawyer if you have been arrested for DWI in the DFW area for actual physical control.
+Conversely, if you were not driving at the time of the offense the lack of evidence can also be used as a defense.
+Contact an experienced Dallas drunk driving lawyer if you have been arrested for DWI in the DFW area.

 Actual Physical Control and Texas DWI

 It is a common myth that in order to be charged and subsequently convicted of DWI in the Dallas-Fort Worth area, the officer actually has to catch you driving.
 In fact, when you read the statute governing DUI as an offense in Texas, this seems to be the case.
 Texas Penal Code § 49.04 states that it is an offense to operate a motor vehicle in a public place while intoxicated.

 However, assuming the definition of “operate” means simply to drive the vehicle is incorrect.
 The legal definition for operating as it applies to DWI law has a different interpretation.
 According to Texas Administrative Code § 159.3(14), to operate a vehicle can mean to drive the vehicle, or it can mean to be in actual physical control of the vehicle.

 Actual physical control has many elements that require proving and can be more complicated to prove beyond a reasonable doubt that if an officer arrests you for DWI after seeing you drive on Dallas roads.
 Thus, if you were not driving, a defense based on lack of actual physical control may be effective.
 An experienced DWI defense attorney can review the facts of your case and determine if a defense strategy could be effective.

 Elements of Actual Physical Control in Texas DWI Cases